teamdigitale/pdnd-handbook/repo-best-practices.md

 ## Nomenclature

-While the previously called *Data Analytics Framework (DAF)* project move its name to Piattaforma Digitale Nazionale Dati (PDND), quickly changing the name of all related repositories and resources resulted in a long and painful process.

-For this reason, all repositories are still named (and so the new ones should be) *daf-{repo-name}*, for example *daf-template*.

-You're still encouraged to be consistent with this model.
+The majority of the PDND repositories live in a shared GitHub space.
+For this reason it's a good practice to prefix all the PDND related repositories using the word  *pdnd*, for example *pdnd-template*.

 ## Description

 Descriptions are important to tell users what you're doing in few words.
 Try to always add one or two lines of descriptions to your repository.

-## PDND (daf-)template
+## PDND template

-To avoid confusion and style segmentation between repositories, the community has created a dedicated GitHub template repository, name [daf-template](https://github.com/teamdigitale/daf-template).
+To avoid confusion and style segmentation between repositories, the community has created a dedicated GitHub template repository, name [pdnd-template](https://github.com/teamdigitale/pdnd-template).

 The repository template should be used

-* to create new repositories (after clicking new, select as repository template the [daf-template](https://github.com/teamdigitale/daf-template))
+* to create new repositories (after clicking new, select as repository template the [pdnd-template](https://github.com/teamdigitale/pdnd-template))

 * as source to verify the conformance of existing repositories.
 Simply go on GitHub or clone the repository and verify that the repository you're owner for has all the requirements needed

-The [daf-template](https://github.com/teamdigitale/daf-template) repository includes the following features/files:
+The [pdnd-template](https://github.com/teamdigitale/pdnd-template) repository includes the following features/files:

 * **Repository description** - mandatory - The template repository comes with a description.
 Simply change the default one and adapt it to your needs.